juicetinliu/Interactive-Lab-Hub/Lab 5/README.md

 3. How could change your interactive system to address this?

-Have some sort of disclaimer; include buttons in the quiz system so their is always fallback to simpler methods of answer; perhaps even include a calibration sequence to allow students to train their own model before answering to increase accuracy.
+Have some sort of disclaimer; include buttons in the quiz system so there is always fallback to simpler methods of answering; perhaps even include a calibration sequence to allow students to train their own model before answering to increase classification accuracy.

 4. Are there optimizations you can try to do on your sense-making algorithm.

 Use more training data:
 - Record friends making gestures
-- Find different backgrounds and lighting conditions
+- Find different backgrounds and lighting conditions for training
 - Include more output classes?
-Perhaps a 'maybe' option to reduce the confusion of the model
+Perhaps a 'maybe' option to reduce the confusion of the model when the gesture isn't recognizable as yes/no

 ### Part D
 ### Characterize your own Observant system